zackpete/forvo/README.md

 # Forvo Pronunciation Downloader

-Simple tool for downloading a list of word pronuncations from [Forvo](https://forvo.com)
+Simple tool for downloading a list of word pronunciations from [Forvo](https://forvo.com)

 ## Configuration